 A desperate battle is being waged to stop donkeys being wiped out in Africa, as a result of supplying donkey skins to the insatiable Chinese to be used in phony ejiao “medicines”.

 According to the UK Donkey Sanctuary’s report “Under the Skin”, China demands a massive 10 million donkey skins every year.
 Yet there are only 44 million donkeys in the world.
 This means that within the next four years, donkeys could be extinct.

-The global purchase of donkeys and donkey skins is a savage operation run by organized Chinese syndicates who show no mercy for animals or people that get in their way.
-In South Africa, they often descend on rural villages and steal donkeys or force owners to sell at giveaway prices, then slaughter the animals in makeshift abattoirs.
+The global purchase of donkeys and donkey skins is a savage operation run by organized Chinese syndicates who show no mercy for animals, or people that get in their way.
+They often descend on rural villages and steal donkeys, or force owners to sell at giveaway prices, then slaughter the animals in makeshift abattoirs.

 At an auction in South Africa, Jonno Sherwin out-bid Chinese buyers who wanted to kill 236 donkeys and 30 horses for their skins.
-Jonno action saved the day and the Karoo Donkey Sanctuary is the result of his selfless intervention.
-But now Jonno is battling to pay the bills for animals’ food and care.
-Network for Animals is stepping in to help him with donkey food and medical care, while he finds loving homes for the animals.
+Jonno’s action saved the donkeys, but then he faced the challenge of caring for them Network for Animals stepped in to help him with donkey food and medical care, while he finds loving homes for the animals.

 Hideous donkey abuse in Greece

 On the Greek island of Santorini, we helped expose horrific cruelty inflicted on donkeys every day in the peak of the summer.
-On Santorini, donkeys and mules are forced to carry tourists up and down a 1300-foot high cliff all day in the baking sun without shade, food or water.
+Donkeys and mules are forced to carry tourists up and down a 1300-foot high cliff all day in the baking sun without shade, food or water.

-Donkey owners say if they provided food, the donkeys would stop to eat when carrying tourists.
-This would mean fewer trips and less money for them.
+Donkey owners say if they provided food, the donkeys would defecate and soil the path, upsetting tourists.

 Some donkeys have open wounds, others have crude wire muzzles over their mouths to prevent them from eating.
 The donkeys’ working hours are supposed to be regulated but the authorities have done nothing because of the money donkey-owners (called “muleteers”) rake in from visitors.